TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab3.md

 ### Objectives

 1. Extend generated folding rules with hand-written rules.
-You should include only structures, where folding is reasonable.
+You should include only structures where folding is reasonable.
 2. Integrate generated pretty-printing rules and completion templates into your MiniJava editor.
 Improve your syntax definition to support
   * textual labels in these templates,